-Catherine Elizabeth Ryan (Head Teacher / Head of Curriculum and Education), and Abdul Monaim - Deputy Head / Head of Academic Studies), SENCo.
+Catherine Elizabeth Ryan-Harris (Head Teacher / Head of Curriculum and Education), and Abdul Monaim - Deputy Head / Head of Academic Studies), SENCo.

-SAFE GUARDING AND CHILD PROTECTION
+SAFEGUARDING AND CHILD PROTECTION

-At the R.Y.A.N Education Academy our first priority is the pupil(s) welfare and therefore there may be occasions when our concern about pupil(s) means that we have to consult other agencies even before we contact the parent.
-The procedures we follow have been laid down by the 'Birmingham Children's Safeguarding Board.'
-If you want to know more about this procedure, please speak to the Head teacher.
+At the R.Y.A.N Education Academy our first priority is the pupil(s) welfare and therefore, there may be occasions when our concern about pupil(s) means that we have to consult other agencies even before we contact the parent.
+The procedures we follow have been laid down by the 'Birmingham Children's Safeguarding Partnership' - "who works with Birmingham Children's Trust and